turingschool/curriculum/source/projects/independent_project.markdown

 * Integrations: 4Square, LinkedIn
 * LivingSocial: Local Deals
 * Concept: Analytics site that provides competitive analysis in the daily deals space.
+* Planning:
+  1. Problem: LivingSocial and Groupon have no way to pull historical data.
+In order to provide any sort of analytics or competitive analysis, this kind of data is necessary.
+  2. Elevator: This site will help people get easy access to daily deals data as well as provide analysis on deal performance across various markets and categories.
+  3. Core features: It needs to be able to fetch and scrape data periodically (hourly intervals) from the local deals website.
+We need to be able to manage all of this data.

 ### Horace Williams